 Especially if you are living in, say, Georgia, or another southern state, chances are you will be tempted to turn the temperature down to the lowest your Atlanta HVAC will go.
 However, there are more eco-friendly ways to stay cool.
 Live with the season by dressing appropriately – in loose clothing made of natural fabrics like cotton or linen.
 Even if you have to wear a suit for work, changing into casual summer outfits as soon as you get home will make you more physically comfortable and also send a subliminal message that it’s time to relax.

 Be sure to drink plenty of water and other liquids, while going easy on sugary, caffeinated beverages.
 This will not only keep you cooler, it’ll also keep you from getting dehydrated.

 Program Your Thermostat

 Programmable thermostats come with several settings (usually Wake Up, Leave, Return, and Sleep) that allow you to choose different temperatures according to your needs at various times of the day.
 The air conditioning will work more efficiently – that is, at high speed – and dehumidify effectively when you’re at home and awake, yet conserve energy during your work hours and at night.

 Take Care of Your Cooling System

-Take care of your HVAC and it will take care of you.
-Schedule regular checkups to make sure it is running optimally.
+Take care of your air conditioner and it will take care of you.
+Schedule regular HVAC service checkups to make sure it is running optimally.
 Clean the blower component and the evaporator and condenser coils every year, and the filter once a month when the air conditioning is in heavy use.
 Make sure that the system is using refrigerant fluid at a normal rate.
 If your system is more than 10 years old, it may be time to replace it with a more energy-efficient model.
 Shop for one with the Energy Star.